 How do you know it’s a wart?

-Often mistaken for benign lesions such as corns or calluses, plantar warts are often discovered while visiting a podiatry office for foot care.
-Plantar warts are gray or brown in color, while common warts are white, tan, flesh colored, or pink in color.
+Often mistaken for benign lesions such as corns or calluses, They are often discovered while visiting a podiatry office for foot care.
+Plantar warts are gray or brown in color, while common warts are white, tan, flesh-colored, or pink in color.
 Serious malignant lesions can also be mistaken for a wart, which is why it’s important to have any suspicious lesion checked by a podiatry specialist at Podiatry Group of Georgia.